pedromalta/PortinariGreenGarden/README.md

 Pins used are 1 and 2 but you can change and/or add at `sprinklers.lua`.

 Also at the Android Client change the server IP.
-You can access the menu typing calling the number `*3123456#` on the phone standard dialer.
+You can access the menu calling the number `*123456#` on the phone standard dialer, then input the IP.

 The ESP8266 will print its IP on bootup.

 ![Android Client](https://github.com/pedromalta/PortinariGreenGarden/raw/master/Pictures/app2.jpeg)